Table of Contents

 |VP9 P1 / 4K@24fps / 8bit||Frameskip (SW)|

 |VP9 P2 / 4K@60fps / 10bit HDR||Frameskip (SW)|

 |VP9 P2 / 8K@60fps / 10bit HDR||Frameskip (SW)|

 - The maximum bitrate depends on the port used to connect or the limitations of SAMBA Networks.

 - SW = does not have hardware acceleration and may have have some frameskip in very heavy files.

 |Dolby||5.1 / Plus / True HD/ Atmos = OK|

 |DTS||5.1 = OK | MA / HR / X = Core|

 - PCM – Stereo only doing downmix from DD or DTS

-- Core – Only the core of the format is played back with what we passed to the Dolby / DTS base system
+- Core – Only the core of the format is played back with what we passed to the Dolby or DTS base system / More info

 We conducted several tests on streaming services to check how the most popular services work.
 The Xiaomi Mi TV Stick has several DRM systems and also Google certification which allows us to have several compatible streaming options and even ChromeCast integrated.
 It is also certified for Netflix and all other paid services in FullHD quality.